OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ![Variable Editor - 4.0](variables-new.png "width=500")

 It improved on the old Variable Editor in a number of ways:
-- Ability to focus and select text with one click
+- The ability to focus and select text with one click.
-- Variables automatically grouped by their name
+- Variables are automatically grouped by their name.
-- Discoverable and easy to use filters
+- Filters are discoverable and easy to use.
-- Ability to edit scopes without entering a popup
+- Scope can be edited without a popup.
-- Ability to add descriptions to variables
+- The ability to add descriptions to variables.
-- Support for a large number of variables using virtualization
+- Support for a large number of variables using virtualization.

 However, there were some still some major problems with this implementation:
-- Users were unable to resize the columns
+- Users were unable to resize the columns.
-- Slow to render when scrolling, which made the experience feel unresponsive
+- It was slow to render when scrolling, which made the experience feel unresponsive.

 We decided that we would not delay the release of 4.0 in order to fix these issues, but instead focus on fixing them as soon as possible.